sourabhteke1989/JavaTutorials/SpringBootTutorials/SpringSecurity/spring-security-jwt-tutorial/README.md

 ### AuthController

 The `AuthController` handles authentication and user registration requests.
-It provides endpoints for logging in and registering new users.
+It provides endpoints for generating tokens and registering new users.
 Upon successful login, it generates a JWT token and returns it in the response.

 ## Endpoints

-- `POST /login`: Authenticates the user and returns a JWT token.
+- `POST /login`: Authenticates the user and generates a JWT token for the authenticated user.
+(Handled by `HttpSecurity#formLogin` in `SecurityConfig`)
 - `POST /admin/register-user`: Registers a new user with the specified roles and permissions.

 ## Postman Collection